Alireza-Ghavabesh/Good-RestApi-For-chamran-rms-client/README.md

 # Rest Full API (CRUD) for resturant management system chamran

 ## Description
-This is a Rest Api for resturant management system called (rms) for sahel resturant in university ([chamran-university](https://scu.ac.ir/))
+This is a Rest Api for Desktop Client app powerd by electron.Js called resturant management system (rms) for sahel resturant in university ([chamran-university](https://scu.ac.ir/))

 ## Technologies used
 ```